 A Combined MSW/PhD Program option is also available specifically for individuals who possess a strong interest in and exceptional capacity for research and scholarly work; and who wish to pursue a continuous program of graduate study leading to the MSW and the PhD degrees.

-Doctoral course work includes seminars in research methods, statistics, theory and other related courses, along with individual tutorials with faculty.
+Doctoral coursework includes seminars in research methods, statistics, theory and other related areas.
 Required courses for doctoral students focus primarily on research methodology.
 In addition, students enroll in elective courses, seminars, and independent tutorials useful for mastering selected fields of study, preparing for the qualifying examination, and developing competence in research methods.
 Students are also encouraged to select courses from the rich and varied offerings in other University departments.

 A minimum of three years is necessary to complete the program (two years of full-time course work and one year for the dissertation) although most students require a longer period.
 In Social Welfare, it is expected that all doctoral students will complete the PhD degree within 10 semesters, having taken the Qualifying Exam by the end of the 3rd year and filed the dissertation by the end of the 5th year.